LicenCe Verification

 Public Notifications

-The newly formed College of Complementary Health Professionals of BC (CCHPBC) amalgamates the regulation of professional Chiropractors, Massage Therapists, Naturopathic Physicians, and Traditional Chinese Medicine Practitioners and Acupuncturists in the province of British Columbia to ensure they have the competencies needed to practice and ensure they adhere to the standards required for safe and ethical care.
+The newly formed College of Complementary Health Professionals of BC (CCHPBC) amalgamates the regulation of professional Chiropractors, Massage Therapists, Naturopathic Physicians, and Traditional Chinese Medicine Practitioners and Acupuncturists in the province of British Columbia to ensure they have the competencies needed to practice and that they adhere to the standards required for safe and ethical care.

-• A central point of contact about the health professionals the college regulates.
+- A central point of contact about the health professionals the college regulates.

-• Enhanced public protection by creating greater consistency in how these health professions are regulated.
+- Enhanced public protection by creating greater consistency in how these health professions are regulated.

-• Increased efficiency and effectiveness with greater access to resources and expertise.
+- Increased efficiency and effectiveness with greater access to resources and expertise.

 The College of Complementary Health Professionals of BC is set to modernize the landscape of regulation for complementary healthcare professionals.

-Helping to ensure safer and ethical healthcare practices for everyone living in British Columbia, the CCHPBC’s primary mandate and oversights include the following:
+Helping to ensure safer and ethical healthcare practices for everyone living in British Columbia, CCHPBC’s primary mandate and oversights include the following:

-For any technical support requests, inquiries, or additional resource requests related to CCHPBC, please visit our Contact Us page for office hours, office location, telephone numbers and email contact instructions.
+For any technical support requests, inquiries, or additional resource requests related to CCHPBC, please visit our Contact Us page for office hours, office location, telephone numbers, and email contact instructions.

 We also welcome feedback from the public and professionals – please submit your feedback via the form found here on our website or by contacting us during regular office hours via phone or email.